ColleagueRiley/Clipboard-Copy-Paste/README.md

 ```

-Now convert the string to want to copy to an NSString via `stringWithUTF8String` and set the clipboard string to be that NSString using [`setString`](https://developer.apple.com/documentation/appkit/nspasteboard/1528225-setstringhttps://developer.apple.com/documentation/objectivec/1418956-nsobject/1571957-release).
+You can convert the string to want to copy to an NSString via `stringWithUTF8String` and set the clipboard string to be that NSString using [`setString`](https://developer.apple.com/documentation/appkit/nspasteboard/1528225-setstringhttps://developer.apple.com/documentation/objectivec/1418956-nsobject/1571957-release).

 ```c
 NSString* nsstr = objc_msgSend_class_char(objc_getClass("NSString"), sel_registerName("stringWithUTF8String:"), text);